Background

 • In line with IFRS, guidance on whether software costs are capitalised as an intangible asset or part of an item of property, plant, and equipment.

-The best way to do this is to undertake an impact assessment on your revenue and lease accounting to help quantify the impact of these changes.
-This is something we can assist with if needed.
+Companies will have undertaken an impact assessment on revenue and lease accounting to help quantify the impact of these changes.
+Bishop Fleming can assist with this if needed.

 From here we can help you consider whether your business has taken all appropriate steps to mitigate against any unintended consequences of the changes in accounting standards.
 As discussed above, this may entail bringing forward SEIS or EIS plans, updating QIPs calculations or putting in place systems to ensure compliance with the new requirements.

-Please do not underestimate the time it will take to ensure that systems are in place to reliably track depreciation on leased assets and non-leased assets separately, so that the correct tax treatment can be applied.
+It takes time to ensure that systems are in place to reliably track depreciation on leased assets and non-leased assets separately, so that the correct tax treatment can be applied.

 We’re here to help